OLIVER WYSS

 PAUL HARDYMAN

-Paul Hardyman returns for his third season with the club.
+Paul Hardyman returns for his fourth season with the club.
 Hardyman was the first Assistant Coach in the 2021 Championship season and has been instrumental in the very successful OCSC player development structure.
 Paul also manages the Individual Development Plans of our top young talents, which is a program that fine tunes certain aspects of their game.
 Prior to his time at OCSC, Hardyman has held coaching positions with Watford and Southampton.
 During his playing career, he made over 350 appearances for Sunderland, Bristol Rovers and Wycombe Wanderers amongst others.
 In 1992, Hardyman played for Sunderland in their FA Cup Final match at Wembley Stadium against Liverpool.

 DIDIER CRETTENAND